nookit-dev/bnkit/_docs/cli/explain.md

+# Module: cli-utils

+## Dependencies
+- error-handler-validation
+- fs
+- path
+- readline

+## Features
+- `getUserInput()`: Get user input asynchronously
+- `ParsedArgs`: Interface for parsed command line arguments
+- `parseCliArgs()`: Parse command line arguments
+- `createFileWithContent(filePath: string, content: string)`: Ensure directory exists and create file with content
+- `directoryExists(directoryPath: string)`: Ensure directory exists
+- `getModulesFromPath(directoryPath: string)`: Get module names from path
+- `getAdditionalPrompt()`: Get additional prompt from user
+- `chooseActions(actionsConfig: Record<string, any>): Promise<Array<keyof typeof actionsConfig>>`: Choose and return selected actions from given config

+## Technical Description
-This file is a collection of utility functions for common tasks in command line interface (CLI) applications.
+`cli-utils` is a collection of utility functions that aid in creating a command line interface (CLI) for Node.js programs.

-Dependencies:
-- "error-handler-validation"
-- "fs"
-- "path"
-- "readline"

-Features:
-- `getUserInput`: Asynchronously retrieves user input from the CLI.
-- `parseCliArgs`: Parses CLI arguments into a JavaScript object, with support for different data types and default values.
+`parseCliArgs()` takes command line arguments passed to the program and returns an object with parsed key-value pairs.

-- `createFileWithContent`: Creates a file with the given content and ensures the directory exists.
+`createFileWithContent()` creates a file at the given file path with provided contents.
+The function also ensures that the directory containing the file exists.

-- `directoryExists`: Checks if a directory exists, and creates it if it does not exist.
+`directoryExists()` checks if a directory exists at the given file path and creates it if it doesn't exist.

-- `getModulesFromPath`: Retrieves the names of all directories in a given path.
+`getModulesFromPath()` returns an array of module names present in a directory.

-- `getAdditionalPrompt`: Asynchronously prompts the user for additional input.
+`getAdditionalPrompt()` prompts the user for additional input and returns the user's response as a string.
-- `chooseActions`: Asynchronously prompts the user to select from a list of available actions.

-Technical description:
-The module uses built-in Node.js modules such as `fs`, `path`, and `readline` to perform common CLI tasks.
-The functions are designed to be modular and reusable, with convenient abstractions for common actions such as file and directory creation, user input retrieval, and action selection.
-The `parseCliArgs` function supports a wide range of parameter types and allows for the specification of default values, making it suitable for use in a variety of CLI applications.
-Overall, this module provides a useful set of utilities for building command line interfaces in Node.js.
+`chooseActions()` takes a configuration object with various actions and prompts the user to choose among those actions by entering their corresponding numbers.
+It returns an array of selected action keys.

+These functions provide a streamlined way of accepting user input, handling command line arguments, and performing file system related tasks in a command line interface.